Invariants for critical dimension groups and permutation-Hermite equivalence

 Let $n,d> 1$ and consider all the terminal forms with $1$-block size $n-1$ and determinant $d$; that is, matrices of the form $B_a:= \( \smallmatrix \I_{n-1} & a \\ 0 & d \\ \endmatrix\)$, where $a = (a_i)^T$ is in $\Z^{(n-1) \times 1}$ and satisfies $\gcd\brcs{d, a_1, \dots, a_{n-1}} = 1$ and $0 \leq a_i < d$ for all $i$.
 Since we can add or subtract multiples of the bottom row to the others at any time in a sequence of PH-equivalences, we may regard the $a_i$ as elements of $\Z_{d}$.

 We wish to describe PH-equivalence for this class of matrices.
-Since the absolute value of the determinant is a PH-invariant for matrices in $\NS$, we may fix the determinant, which of course is $d$; so the problem boils down to the column $a$.
-There is an obvious action of $S_{n-1}$ on $a$, and this are implemented by conjugation of $B$ with the corresponding permutation matrix.
+Since the absolute value of the determinant is a PH-invariant for matrices in $\NS$, we may fix the determinant, denoted $d$; so the problem boils down to the column $a$.
+There is an obvious action of $S_{n-1}$ on $a$, and this are implemented by left and right multiplication of $B$ by the corresponding permutation matrix.
 Hence at any time, we may assume that the entries of $a$ are, for example, increasing.
 Alternatively, we can regard $a$ merely as a list, thereby disregarding the action of $S_{n-1}$.

-The equivalence relation on $(\Z_d)^{(n-1)\times 1}$ (that is, the columns $a$) induced by PH-equivalence between the corresponding $B_a$ (with $d$ fixed of course) is more complicated than merely permutation.
+The equivalence relation on $(\Z_d)^{(n-1)\times 1}$ (that is, the columns $a$) induced by PH-equivalence between the corresponding $B_a$ (with $d$ fixed of course) is more complicated than merely given by permutations.

 First, we describe a well-known action of $S_n$ (not $S_{n-1}$) on $A^{n-1}$ where $A$ is a finite abelian group; for convenience, $A$ is written multiplicatively.
 The permutation representation of $S_n$ on $A^n$ admits the diagonal $\delta:= \Set{(z,z,\dots,z) }{z \in A}$ as a set of fixed points.
 Thus there is an action of $S_n$ on the quotient group $A^n/\delta \iso A^{n-1}$.
 To see just what the resulting action is, pick $y = (a_i) \in A^{n-1}$; lift it to an element of $A^n$ by setting $y' = (y,1)$ (since $A$ is written multiplicatively, $1$ means the identity element).
 Apply the permutation action of $S_n$ to $y'$.